Yanfeng-Yang-0316/Conditionally_whitened_generative_models/README.md

 # [Conditionally whitened generative models (CW-Gen)](https://openreview.net/forum?id=GG01lCopSK)

 This repository contains the codes of *Conditionally whitened generative models (CW-Gen)*, accepted by ICLR 2026.
-CW-Gen is a framework that enhances probabilistic time series forecasting by incorporating conditional mean and covariance information into generative models such as diffusion and flow matching.
+CW-Gen is a framework that enhances probabilistic time series forecasting by incorporating conditional mean and covariance into generative models such as diffusion and flow matching.
+We first established a theorem to show when incorporating conditional mean and covariance is beneficial.
+Then, we proposed a Joint Mean-Covariance Estimator (JMCE) to estimate the conditional mean & cov.
+Finally, we propose a easy and general way to incorporate conditional mean & cov into diffusion model and flow matching.

 ## Acknowledgement